Shao210934641/Chinese-Text-Sentiment-Analysis/README.md

 The code is written in python and runs on Google Colab.
 To use it you will need:
 * python 3.8.8
 * numpy 1.21.6
 * matplotlib 3.2.2
 * jieba (Chinese word segmentation module) v0.42.1
+* gensim 3.6.0
 * tensorflow 2.8.2

 Before running <I>main.ipynb</I> make sure you load the <I>embedding</I> and <I>datasets</I> folders.